ShyVortex/intel-turbo/README.md

 # intel-turbo
- Linux script to manage Turbo Boost on Intel CPUs
+ Linux script to disable Turbo Boost on Intel CPUs

 # Description
  This simple script is used through a systemd service to disable the Intel Turbo Boost technology on any Linux distribution that supports the intel_pstate frequency driver.
 To check if your system supports it, open the terminal and run: